raspberrypi/documentation/configuration/config-txt/video.md

 ### hdmi_force_edid_audio

-Setting `hdmi_force_edid_audio` to `1` pretends that all audio formats are supported by the display, allowing passthrough of DTS/AC3 even when the EDID does not indicate support for this.
+Setting `hdmi_force_edid_audio` to `1` enables all audio formats, ignoring the list of supported formats reported by the display in the EDID.
+This is useful for allowing passthrough of DTS/AC3 even when the EDID does not indicate support for this.

 ### hdmi_ignore_edid_audio

-Setting `hdmi_ignore_edid_audio` to `1` pretends that all audio formats are unsupported by the display.
+Setting `hdmi_ignore_edid_audio` to `1` disables all audio formats, ignoring the list of supported formats reported by the display in the EDID.
 This means Linux will default to using the analogue audio output instead.

 ### hdmi_force_edid_3d

-Setting `hdmi_force_edid_3d` to `1` pretends that all CEA modes support 3D, even when the EDID does not indicate support for this.
+Setting `hdmi_force_edid_3d` to `1` enabled support for 3D for all CEA modes that support 3D, even when the EDID does not indicate support for this.

 ### hdmi_ignore_cec_init